Festival (Canadian TV series) season 6: Synopsis

-Sir John Gielgud recites an anthology of Shakespeare works, encompassing emotions and behavior across the "Ages of Man".
+John Gielgud recites an anthology of Shakespeare works, encompassing emotions and behavior across the "Ages of Man".
 Plays this season include Henrik Ibsen's 3-act A Doll's House (1879), George Bernard Shaw's "love and war" comedy Arms and the Man (1894), and Oscar Wilde's four-act An Ideal Husband (1895).
 Modern-era plays include Seán O'Casey's Irish drama Juno and the Paycock (1924), Jean Anouilh's Romeo and Jeannette (1946), Albert Camus' play based on a true story, Les Justes (The Just Assassins) (1949), George Bloomfield's television adaptation of James Forsyth's play Héloïse (1951), which is based on the story of Abelard and Héloïse, and Ray Lawler's drama Summer of the Seventeenth Doll (1955).
 Contemporary plays include Robert Anderson's drama Silent Night, Lonely Night (1959), American novelist and playwright Thornton Wilder's one-act Childhood (1960), William Hanley's Whisper Into My Good Ear (1962) for which he won the Vernon Rice Award, and Edna O'Brien's Irish tragedy A Cheap Bunch of Nice Flowers (1962).
 Autobiographical portrayals include Jack Creley as John Kenneth Galbraith, author of best-selling book The Scotch (1963), released in the UK as The Non-potable Scotch: A Memoir of the Clansmen in Canada.
 Playwright/novelist George Ryga's Man Alive is an original epic drama play written expressly for Festival, and aired with Len Birman in the lead role.
 Teleplays include, George Salverson's The Murderer based on Fyodor Dostoevsky's novel Crime and Punishment (1866), Marc Brandel's Ashes to Ashes, and two from John Hopkins, A Game – Like – Only a Game, and the drama Horror of Darkness.